briankoser/web-typography-css/README.md

 # web-typography-css
 A stylesheet based on Richard Rutter's book [Web Typography](http://www.book.webtypography.net/).
-Not a replacement for purchasing the book, merely a reference and template.
-Absolutely buy the book, it's great.
+Absolutely not a replacement for purchasing the book; merely a reference and template.
+Seriously, you need to read the book to understand when and how to use the CSS.
+Plus, there's a ton of knowledge that's not even referenced in this stylesheet, like how to choose and pair typefaces.
+[Buy the book](http://www.book.webtypography.net/), it's great.

-- web-typography.css has just the styles
-- web-typography-notes.css has explanations and page number references